dmarks2/liferay-plugin-intellij/documentation/fragments.md

 JSON Schemas
 ------------

 JSON Schemas are provides for several fragment json files.
-By this the files are checked if they are valid.
+By this, the files are checked if they are valid.
 Additionally, code completion features are available.

 JSON Schemas are available for: